crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Changes
 =======

+- Removed a restriction for predicates in the ``WHERE`` clause involving partitioned by columns which could result in a failure response with the message ``logical conjunction of the conditions in the WHERE clause which involve partitioned columns led to a query that can't be executed``.

 - Added a dynamic bulk sizing mechanism that should prevent ``INSERT INTO ...
   FROM query`` operations to run into out of memory errors if the individual records of a table are very large.